rostro36/Notes/Big Data/Week 06/06_questions.md

 	- They encode trees.
 - What is the difference between XML and JSON?
 	- XML knows it's name
+- What is the difference between well-formed vs valid documents?
+	- Valid documents must adhere some schema and the language, well-formed documents must only be well-formed in the language.
+Every valid document must be well-formed.
 - Is a document without a schema valid?
 	- By definition a valid document must have a schema, if it does not have a schema it is neither valid nor invalid.

 ![JSON vs XML](../images/06_JSON_vs_XML.PNG)

 - What are the 4 XML (most important) information items?
 	- Document &rightarrow; children, version
 	- Element &rightarrow; local name, children, attributes, parent
 	- Attribute &rightarrow; local name, normalized value, owner element
 	- Character(Text) &rightarrow; characters, owner element
+## Schema bases
 - What are the 4 type system fundamentals?
 	- Distinction between atomic types and structured types
 	- More or less the same categories of atomic types